 Energy storage is an important tool to help integrate increasing amounts of solar- and wind-powered electricity into the grid.
 For example, it can be used to store renewable generation when production exceeds demand and then reinject the energy into the system when supply is short.
 Energy storage can also be used in place of natural gas peaking plants in high electricity demand hours and can provide several services to the electric grid, including frequency regulation, (maintaining the alternating current frequency within acceptable levels), voltage support, resource adequacy, time-of-use bill management, and demand charge reduction.
-199 Energy storage is helping alleviate energy reliability issues in Southern California.
+Energy storage is helping alleviate energy reliability issues in Southern California.
 (See Chapter 6, "Preferred Resources," for more information.)
 Large systems, such as pumped storage (also referred to as pumped hydro) that typically uses pumps and generators to move water between upper and lower reservoirs, can help meet California ISO requirements for resource flexibility.
-Energy storage technologies include batteries, flywheels, 200 compressed air, 201 pumped storage, 202 and thermal storage (such as molten salt used to store heat for later use in electricity production and thermal ice systems that produce ice that can be used later for cooling purposes), and green electrolytic hydrogen.
-203 Energy storage can interconnect at the transmission system, distribution system, or behind the customer
+Energy storage technologies include batteries, flywheels,201 compressed air,202 pumped storage,203 and thermal storage (such as molten salt used to store heat for later use in electricity production and thermal ice systems that produce ice that can be used later for cooling purposes), and green electrolytic hydrogen.204 Energy storage can interconnect at the transmission system, distribution system, or behind the customer meter.205 The market for energy storage has expanded greatly in California in the last year, largely as a result of

-199 Demand charges are electric bill charges that are based on the peak electricity usage of a customer.
+200 Demand charges are electric bill charges that are based on the peak electricity usage of a customer.